KostyantynG/Lambda-Authenticator/README.md

 This command will configure the remote backend to pre-deployed S3 bucket.
 State lock will be configured in pre-deployed DynamoDB table.
 Once complete, your Terraform state will be stored remotely.

 ### Setting up the virtual environment
-In order to run Authenticator Lambda locally you have to create virtual environment first.
+In order to create test users and run Authenticator Lambda locally you have to create virtual environment first.
 Do it using following command:

 ```bash
 task setup_venv